AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Envelop icon

 Aside from the natural fear and anxiety that comes with your child learning to drive, there’s the insurance hike.
 It makes sense that insurance companies charge more for teenage drivers, as their lack of driving experience leads to more costly accidents.
-But what can you do to mitigate the cost, and is it better to get your teen a separate policy or add them to your own?
+Fortunately, you can save money by adding your teen to an existing policy, instead of purchasing a separate policy.

 Should You Get Your Teen Their Own Policy?

-In most cases, the cost of car insurance for teens will be lower if you add them to your existing policy, although it’ll increase your premiums.
+In most cases, the cost of car insurance for teens will be lower if you add them to your existing policy, rather than getting them their own policy.
+Your premiums will still increase, but not by as much as the cost of the separate policy.

 Reasons to Add a Teen Driver to Your Policy

-• You can easily update the policy for both you and your teen, such as by lowering or adding limits and adding or subtracting coverages.
+• You can easily update the policy for both you and your teen, for example by lowering or adding limits, and adding or subtracting coverages.

 • Your teenager will be able to drive all of the vehicles in your household.